spu-bigdataanalytics-193/assignment3-megha8669/README.md

 In this assignment, I worked on Map Reduce Algorithm.
 We have a dataset of size 1.6 GB.
 The data consists of 120 million of records for all commercial flights within the USA from october 1987 to april 2008.

 I calculate the number of flights for using map reduce algorithm.
-First, I downloaded the data and i used lopping each record and and counting each airline's flight.
+First, I downloaded the data and i used lopping each record and counting each airline's flight.

 Map reduce algorithm requires divide the task in 3 different pieces.